Graham913/G-Hog-mapper-notebook/README.md

 <img src="images/IMG_5102.jpg" width="300">

 ### Circuit board with battery and one of the motors attached to the laser-cut chassis
+Motor is screwed into the laser-cut chassis with printed handles

 <img src="images/IMG_5103.jpg" width="300">